Learn all about your body’s cannabinoid receptors and the role they play in keeping many important functions balanced and running optimally.

 Cannabinoid receptor 2 (CB2) receptors are found mostly on cells in the immune system and associated structures, including the spleen and the gastrointestinal system.

-Each of these cannabinoid receptors function differently with the two endocannabinoids.
+Each of these two receptors functions differently with the primary endocannabinoids.

 The endocannabinoid 2-AG is considered a “full agonist” of both CB1 and CB2 receptors.
 This means that it binds well with both, activating them to stimulate a physiological response.

 Anandamide, however, is considered a “partial agonist” of the two cannabinoid receptors.
 While it does bind with and activate them, it doesn’t fit inside either very well.
 This means that Anandamide doesn’t trigger such a powerful physiological response.

 Researchers have collected evidence that suggests the presence a third or maybe more cannabinoid receptors in the brain and throughout the body, but their understanding of their functions is incomplete and research is ongoing.

 The expression of cannabinoid receptors varies from person-to-person.
 Everyone has a concentration, number, and balance of cannabinoid receptors that are unique to them.

 What Do Cannabinoid Receptors Do and How Do They Work?

 Like a key fits into a lock, cannabinoids are designed to link with cannabinoid receptors.
 When the body synthesizes endocannabinoids or cannabis-derived phytocannabinoids are consumed, the cannabinoids flood the bloodstream in search of ECS receptors in the brain and elsewhere that they can bind with.